 I was born in to missionary parents in Kenya and lived there for nearly four years.
 After returning to the states I moved to California, where I remained through to the end of college.
 I graduated from UCLA with a BA in Philosophy and then pursued an MA in

 Theological Studies at Regent College in Vancouver, BC.
 While there, I wrote a thesis on St. Maximus the Confessor.
-I currently live in Vancouver, WA and work across the border in Portland.
+I currently live in Vancouver, WA with my wife and work at a local Catholic parish.